aws-games/cloud-game-development-toolkit/docs/getting-started.md

 This will use your AWS credentials to provision an [EC2 instance](https://aws.amazon.com/ec2/instance-types/) in your [Default VPC](https://docs.aws.amazon.com/vpc/latest/userguide/default-vpc.html).
 The Region, VPC, and Subnet where this instance is provisioned and the AMI is created are configurable - please consult the [`example.pkrvars.hcl`](./assets/packer/perforce/helix-core/example.pkrvars.hcl) file and the [Packer documentation on assigning variables](https://developer.hashicorp.com/packer/guides/hcl/variables#assigning-variables) for more details.

 ???+ Note
+    The Perforce Helix Core template will default to the _us-west-2_ (Oregon) region, if a region is not provided.

+???+ Note
     The AWS Region where this AMI is created _must_ be the same Region where you intend to deploy the Simple Build Pipeline.

 ### Step 3.
 Create Build Agent Amazon Machine Images

 This section covers the creation of Amazon Machine Images used to provision Jenkins build agents.
 Different studios have different needs at this stage, so we'll cover the creation of three different build agent AMIs.

+???+ Note
+    The Build Agent templates will default to the _us-west-2_ (Oregon) region, if a region is not provided.

 #### Amazon Linux 2023 ARM based Amazon Machine Image